 The secure construction of today's residences also contributes significantly to poor IAQ.
-Things like weather stripping and storm doors are designed to decrease utility expenses.
-However, they also prevent adequate ventilation by keeping inside air in and outdoor air out.
-The result could be an increase of vapors inside your house.
+Things like weather stripping and storm doors are used to decrease utility bills.
+However, they also prevent enough ventilation by keeping inside air in and outdoor air out.
+The result may be an increase of fumes within your residence.

-Poor IAQ can be a direct or indirect trigger of some health problems.
-Medical groups report that as many as half of all sicknesses are caused or aggravated by indoor air pollution.
+Poor IAQ can be a direct or indirect source of various health problems.
+Medical groups report that as many as half of all ailments are caused or aggravated by indoor air pollution.

-Pollutants within your residence can bring on flu-like illness including headaches, nausea and respiratory irritation.
+Pollutants within your residence can bring on flu-like illness like headaches, nausea and respiratory irritation.
 It can also aggravate allergies and asthma.

-Adequate ventilation also plays an important role in enhancing indoor air quality, as it lowers the concentration of indoor pollutants.
+Enough ventilation also is an important factor in enhancing indoor air quality, because it lowers the concentration of indoor pollutants.